Stephen Hawking: Personal views

-Philosophy is unnecessary
+Relevance of philosophy

 At Google's Zeitgeist Conference in 2011, Stephen Hawking said that "philosophy is dead".
 He believed that philosophers "have not kept up with modern developments in science", "have not taken science sufficiently seriously and so Philosophy is no longer relevant to knowledge claims", "their art is dead" and that scientists "have become the bearers of the torch of discovery in our quest for knowledge".
 He said that philosophical problems can be answered by science, particularly new scientific theories which "lead us to a new and very different picture of the universe and our place in it".
-His view was praised but criticized.
+His view was both praised and criticised.
+He said, "Love, faith and morality belong to a different category to physics.
+You cannot deduce how one should behave from the laws of physics.
+But one could hope that the logical thought that physics and mathematics involves would guide one also in one's moral behavior."